Filtering by Category

 Showing clickable product category inline on each product in your archive

 Adding some inline product filters will allow your customers to find similar products as to what they are viewing by adding clickable product attributes under all your products.
-There are four options available, Size, Colour, Category, and Tags.
-You can see them under the examples below.
+Here, you can also filter on whichever taxonomy you choose.

-To add them under your products go to Settings->Faster Woo Widgets and then scroll down to Inline Product Filters.
+To add them under your products go to Settings->Super Speedy Filters > Inline Product Filters.
 From here you can drag into Active and decide the order that they are in.

 For more information about Inline Product Filters we have a guide for it here:

 WIth our Super Speedy Filters, you can use our Pretty Permalinks (Settings > Super Speedy Filters > URL Structure) and SEO( Settings > Super Speedy Filters > SEO & Indexing) options to shorten and change your URL, allowing better traffic from search engines.
 Here is an example of what an URL will look like if a customer has clicked on one of your categories: https://yourdomain.com/product-category/clothing/.
 As this article is about the Product Category Filter I’m going to focus on removing the /product-category/ part so it will look like this: https://yourdoman.com/clothing/.
 Shorter.
 Faster.
 Better.

 Under the Product categories (product_cat) line there is a box you can tick to remove /product-category/ from permalinks.
 All you need to do is click that box, and make sure you save changes at the bottom of the page.
 After that, you refresh your website page and it will look a lot cleaner already.

 If you find that your new URL structure doesn’t work and you get a ‘Page Not Found’ Error, please go to your wpadmin Settings->Permalinks and Save Changes at the bottom of the page.

 Changing the order of the category in your permalinks